-The very best cloud storage for business services today
+The top 3 best cloud storage for business

 iDrive is designed with business needs in mind.
 It works with mapped network drives and preserves disk images, and you can manage computers with a web-based console.
-Features also include activity reports, end-to-end encryption, and two-factor authentication.
+Features also include activity reports and two-factor authentication.

 The best cloud storage solutions for business

-This app is packed with features that will appeal to business. iDrive works with mapped network drives and can preserve full disk images, and you can manage computers with a web-based console – ideal for navigating a larger network with lots of files and folders.
-The service can also provide activity reports, boasts end-to-end encryption and two-factor authentication alongside apps for iOS and Android.
-Sub-accounts, server cloud backups and 24/7 support are all available.
+iDrive works with mapped network drives and can preserve full disk images, and allows you to manage computers with a web-based console – this makes it ideal for navigating a larger network with lots of files and folders.
+The service can also provide activity reports, boasts end-to-end encryption, and can offer two-factor authentication for extra security.
+Apps are available for iOS and Android, and there's 24/7 support available should you need it.

-The feature set is rounded off with bare-metal disaster recovery and improved data stamp standards for working with sensitive data.
-If you really, really want to keep things safe, you can send physical drives to iDrive for additional backup security, and iDrive’s facilities are designed with custom-designed protection systems, including complex cooling zones and server racks braced against earthquakes.
+Completing the impressive list of features are bare-metal disaster recovery and improved data stamp standards for working with sensitive data.
+If you really, really want to keep things safe, you can send physical drives to iDrive for extra security.
+They'll be housed in facilities boasting custom-designed protection systems, including complex cooling zones and server racks braced against earthquakes.
 Your data will be safe, is what we're saying here.

 The various iDrive pricing tiers are affordable and offer decent capacities, and larger businesses can contact iDrive directly for bespoke deals.
 It’s an impressive option for any size of business.

 The core of pCloud is an excellent storage service across the board, with plenty of features tailored to business.
-You've got real-time file syncing, the ability to upload and manage your files across all of your desktop and mobile devices, and support for unlimited file sizes – which adds versatility.
+You've got real-time file syncing, and the ability to upload and manage your files across all your desktop and mobile devices.
+It also supports unlimited files sizes – which iDrive notably does not.

 Microsoft OneDrive is one of the easiest cloud storage services to use, and it’s a perfect companion if your business is integrated with Office 365, Outlook and other Microsoft tools – unsurprisingly, OneDrive works seamlessly with those apps, and it’s included right in Windows 10.